INTEGRATIVE KUNDALINI YOGA

 3. Thoracic-Outlet diaphragm

-When the 1 st diaphragm contracts it pulls down in order to create increase spacing in the rib-cage which fills then with air, giving pneumatic stability, but it also increases the Intra-Abdominal Pressure (IAP) which gives an uplift on the spine and in the discs below.
+When the 1st diaphragm contracts it pulls down to create increase spacing in the rib-cage which fills then with air, giving pneumatic stability, but it also increases the Intra-Abdominal Pressure (IAP) which gives an uplift on the spine and in the discs below.

-Of course in life there are times when we have to get more breath and, when that occurs, we have a backup system which is at the Thoracic-outlet diaphragm (3) which includes the Glottis and the Voice-box.
-The Thoracic-outlet is a critical backup system where the muscles of the neck and the chest lift up on the rib-cage in order to increase space.
-Such as when you run up the stairs and put your hands on your knees to catch your breath; but the problem is that, when it pulls-up it also pulls-down, so it also creates compression on the cervical-spine.
+Of course in life, there are times when we have to get more breaths, and when that occurs, we have a backup system which is at the Thoracic-outlet diaphragm (3) which includes the Glottis and the Voice-box.
+The Thoracic-outlet is a critical backup system where the muscles of the neck and the chest lift on the rib-cage to increase space.
+Such as when you run up the stairs and put your hands on your knees to catch your breath; but the problem is that when it pulls-up it also pulls-down, so it also creates compression on the cervical-spine.

 This relationship is very critical because of the high numbered times we utilize this movement.
 Only the heart beats more and the eyes blink more often, but otherwise, we need to breathe 12 to 15 times/minute (900 times/hour, over 21,600 times/day), so it is a big workload.

-If a person is breathing from the Respiratory diaphragm (1) it comes up and has an effect on the Autonomic Nervous System (ANS).
-By the same token, if they are breathing from the Chest, or from the Thoracic-stress-breath or Thoracic-outlet diaphragm (3), it also has an effect on the ANS.
+If a person is breathing from the Respiratory diaphragm (1) it comes up and affects the Autonomic Nervous System (ANS).
+By the same token, if they are breathing from the Chest, or the Thoracic-stress-breath or Thoracic-outlet diaphragm (3), it also affects the ANS.
 So we see that with the chests-breath we are going to get what is known as the Sympathetic or the fight-or-flight breath pattern; and if it is from the Respiratory diaphragm (1), we will get the relaxation or the Parasympathetic pattern.

-Each of these have an important effect on human health and movement.
-If we go through them and list them, we see that, as far as pain goes, when you are in the sympathetic you are going to experience increase pain, when you are in relaxation you will have decrease pain.
-When you are in sustained sympathetic your mood is going to go down and you are going to deplete your mood elevator, when you are in the relaxation face, you will elevate those.
+Each of these has an important effect on human health and movement.
+If we go through them and list them, we see that, as far as pain goes, when you are in the sympathetic you are going to experience increasing pain, when you are in relaxation you will have decrease pain.
+When you are in sustained sympathetic your mood is going to go down and you are going to deplete your mood elevator when you are in the relaxation face, you will elevate those.

 Your immune system is compromised in a sustained sympathetic, with not enough energy to maintain it; wear as in relaxation it gets energized and revitalized.